softcom-su/Martos/examples/rust-examples/stm32f4/hello-world/README.md

     -semihosting-config enable=on,target=native \
     -kernel target/thumbv7em-none-eabi/debug/example_stm32f4
 ```
-You should see the message "Hello, world" printed repeatedly in the terminal.
+You should see the message "Hello, world" printed in the terminal.